rorynolan/blog/content/home/about.md

 # Biography

-Rory Nolan is a PhD student at oxford supervised by Sergi Padilla.
-His research focuses on algorithms for the correction of photobleaching, a process which causes fluorescence microscopy images to get dimmer over time.
+Rory Nolan is a data scientist living in Oakland, California.
+He has a PhD in statistical image analysis and has worked at Paddy Power PLC as an A/B testing expert.
 He develops software in the R language for image analysis, TIFF file I/O and file and string manipulation.